Off-campus - use the username / password provided at the reference desk.

 EBSCOhost Electronic Journals Service

-The Electronic Journals Service is a gateway to thousands of scholarly, peer-reviewed journals from hundreds of different publishers. click here
+The Electronic Journals Service is a gateway to thousands of scholarly, peer-reviewed journals from hundreds of different publishers. click here for access

 Off-campus use the username / password provided at the reference desk.

-Encyclopedia Britannica Online, click here
+Encyclopedia Britannica Online, click here for access

 Off-campus - use the username / password provided at the circulation desk.

-New Catholic Encyclopedia, click here
+New Catholic Encyclopedia, click here for access

 This eBook version of the New Catholic Encyclopedia, 2nd edition, includes the Jubilee volume and supplements.